Shashank-raut1999/Digital-VLSI-SoC-Design-And-Planning/Day5/AA_Day5.md

-# Post-routing STA analysis :
+# Postrouting STA analysis :
 - For STA analysis,
   - we need to create a new db(database) file because the **def** has changed.
   - we will use the **preroute_netlist**